Amid lingering tensions, signs of possible Japan-China collaboration | The Japan Times

 An additional change to the region involving Tokyo and Beijing concerns trade and commerce.
 Trump’s disapproval of past U.S. trade deals with Asian states is well-known and his frustration over trade deficits has led him to announce sanctions against China and to impose tariffs against Japan and others.
 This new approach, some argue, has left the previously U.S.-led system of trade in upheaval, allowing China to be in the driver’s seat.

 The changing dynamics relating to trade in the region have led Xi to announce measures that protect intellectual property, lower tariffs and relax measures on foreign capital entering China.
-While these actions are focused on addressing some of Trump’s long-standing concerns, they also speak to incorporate Japan’s interests in China and present new opportunities for Tokyo.
+While these actions are focused on addressing some of Mr. Trump’s longstanding concerns, they also speak to corporate Japan’s interests in China and present new opportunities for Tokyo.

 While there remain many areas of disagreement and distrust between Japan and China that have their roots in history as well as the present day, there appears to be movement toward improving bilateral relations in certain targeted areas, i.e., trade, finance, technological innovation and development.